joealewine/blockchain-rhos/howto/console-upgrade-k8.md

 - name: OPERATOR_NAME
   value: ibp-operator
 - name: CLUSTERTYPE
-  value: OPENSHIFT
+  value: IKS
 ```
+{:codeblock}

 Save the file on your local system.
-You can then upgrade your operator with the following command:
+You can then issue the following command upgrade your operator:
 ```
 kubectl apply -f operator-upgrade.yaml
 ```